DWKI: History

 The station was signed on in 1989 as 95.1 KI FM, with an Adult Contemporary format.
 In the early 2000s, it rebranded as 95.1 Kiss FM, with a Classic hits format.
 In July 2015, the station transferred from its long-time former studios in Broadcast Village, Brgy.
 Ibabang Dupay, Lucena, to the newly inaugurated 1022 DCG Tower 1 in Tayabas.
 Over the recent years, it has evolved into a Full service station, airing talk during mornings & parts of the afternoon, but retaining its music format throughout the rest of the day.

-95.1 Kiss FM is known to broadcast at a very powerful reach that its signal even extends to Makati in the north, Quezon City, Boracay in the south and Naga City, Camarines Sur in the southeast via unclear signal and due to same conflict frequency of RW 95.1 FM (an FM radio station in Pampanga).
+95.1 Kiss FM is known to broadcast at a very powerful 20kW ERP that reach its signal even extends to Makati and Quezon City in the north, Romblon, and Boracay in the south and Naga City, Camarines Sur in the southeast via unclear signal and due to same conflict frequency of RW 95.1 FM (an FM radio station in Pampanga).
 Thus, it is also called as "South Luzon's FM station" by some.
 It is also the only FM station broadcasting out of Lucena City to reach the entire Quezon province, given the latter's vast territory.